 The first day of fall '16 quarter (yesterday September 26, 2016) was a beautiful day on campus.
 Bright eyed and bushy tailed freshmen and first years hustled and bustled to classes and learned just what a quarter system is all about.
-I cannot believe that the year has passed by so quickly–though going through it at the time, it felt anything but quick.
-So much about me and my perspective on life has changed.
-Having come back from a trip to my alma mater, University of Maryland College Park and performing in Washington D.C.
-I feel ready to take on the world again.
-My skin is thick, my chin is held high, and I finally have a plan.
+I cannot believe that the year has passed by so quickly--though going through it … Continue reading New Year.
+New Attitude.
+New ME.

 Today marks ~3 weeks since I completed my first year of graduate school, putting me an entire academic year closer to earning a Ph.D. in Mechanical Engineering.
 I wanted to post this on my last day of school since I started blogging on the first day—but I was exhausted.
 I mean completely wiped out.
 This … Continue reading D282: Just Keep Swimming (Recognizing the Strength in Consistency)

-‘Tis the season for putting one's best foot forward and starting anew.
+Happy 2016!
+'Tis the season for putting one's best foot forward and starting anew.
 I successfully completed my first quarter at Stanford and am gearing up for the excitement that this time of year brings.
 Right now, most people are riddled with new goals, for GPA, weight, personal growth, and development.
 I have spent the … Continue reading D102: Tough Decisions